Wilfred/trifle/docs/Loops.md

 # Loops

-Loops are macros in Trifle lisp that evaluate their arguments multiple times.
+Loops are special expressions in Trifle lisp that evaluate their arguments multiple times.

-## Loop macros
+## Loop special expressions

 1. [while](Loops-While.md)